taurushq-io/TERC-20/doc/audit/secfault-report.md

 This issue is well known among the ecosystem with no known exploit.

-Solution to this, for example, by adding functions  `increaseAllowance`and `decreaseAllowance`are not part of ERC-20 and can be used by attackers for phishing.
+Solution to fix this, for example, by adding functions  `increaseAllowance`and `decreaseAllowance`, are not part of ERC-20 and can be used by attackers for phishing.

+If this is a concern for a token holder, we suggest them to set the approval at 0 before performing the new approval.

 See  also [openzeppelin-contracts/issues/4583](https://github.com/OpenZeppelin/openzeppelin-contracts/issues/4583)